Honda CRF150R

-The Expert costs an extra $100 and offering several new features specifically for larger riders.
-Features include a taller seat height, higher ground clearance, larger wheelbase, increased tire size, longer swing arm and larger rear sprocket for better acceleration with a heavier rider.
-All of these Expert features only add an additional 4 pounds.
+The Expert costs an extra $100 and offers several new features specifically for larger riders.
+These include a taller seat height, higher ground clearance, larger wheelbase, increased tire size, longer swing arm and larger rear sprocket for better acceleration with a heavier rider.
+All of these Expert features add an additional 4 pounds.
 This model is referred to as the CRF150RB R meaning Race, and B meaning Big wheel.